tudddorrr/hefty/README.md

 `yarn add hefty --dev`

 ## Usage
 Hefty lets you create factories, chain multiple states and override those states too.
+Check out the tests for more examples.

 ### Create a Factory
 States need to be registered in the constructor of your factory.